International Association of Genocide Scholars: Structure and membership

 The IAGS describes its members as including "academic scholars, human rights activists, students, museum and memorial professionals, policymakers, educators, anthropologists, independent scholars, sociologists, artists, political scientists, economists, historians, international law scholars, psychologists, and literature and film scholars."
 Despite the wide range of professions represented, the IAGS stated in early September 2025 that its membership was still composed primarily of "scholars/academics from a wide range of disciplines".

-Jack Nusan Porter stated that the early membership of IAGS, during 1994–2007, was "mostly Jewish and Armenian, with some Israelis, and, of course, mostly male and all white."
+Jack Nusan Porter stated that the early membership of IAGS, during 1994–2007, was "mostly Jewish and Armenian, with some Israelis" and given the background of the founders, largely male and white.
 By 2023, according to Porter, IAGS had become "fully international and no longer American or European-centred", with "all conferences since 2011 [held] outside the USA."

 In January 2012, IAGS stated that it had 339 members, about half from North America.
 As of 2015, IAGS had about 500 members.
 In October 2023, 150 members were listed publicly on the IAGS website, 280 in April 2024, and 440 on 1 September 2025.